jobor019/pyosc/maxosc/README.md

 ### Project Status

-The project is currently in development.
+Development of this project is largely stalled.
+Minor fixes will be released when necessary.

-Documentation is currently limited, further documentation will be available later.
+The project is stable but documentation is limited.